MichaIng/DietPi-Docs/docs/software/hardware_projects.md

     1. Branch selection: For unexperienced users we recommend the master branch as well: `y`
     2. Auto updates: It slows down the the startup process a bit, but it anyway takes a while to load all skills, so we recommend this as well: `y`
-    3. Add Mycroft commands to PATH: Chose *NO* here, since the installer runs as user "mycroft", which is no login user, which is why this has no effect: `n`
+    3. Add Mycroft commands to PATH: Chose *NO* here, since the installer runs as user `mycroft`, which is no login user, which is why this has no effect: `n`
     4. Check code before submitting: If you are an official Mycroft developer, choose `y`, else: `n`

 === "Initial setup"